sdetmharinavi/hnvtx/scripts/output.md

     if (value === undefined || value === null) return;

     if (key === 'or') {
-      // THE FIX: Handle both string and object formats for the 'or' filter. if (typeof value === 'string' && value.trim() !== '') {
+      // THE FIX: Handle both string and object formats for the 'or' filter for consistency. if (typeof value === 'string' && value.trim() !== '') {
         // Handles strings like `(column1.ilike.%value%,column2.ilike.%value%)`
         const orConditions = value.replace(/[()]/g, ''); // Remove parentheses